 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 short stature; (H) hyperextensibility of joints and/or hernia (inguinal); (O) ocular depression (deep-set eyes); (R) Rieger anomaly (defective development of the anterior chamber of the eye that can lead to glaucoma); and (T) teething delay.
 Other features commonly present include a triangular face, small chin with a dimple, loss of fat under the skin (lipodystrophy), abnormal position of the ears, hearing loss and delayed speech.
-The condition appears to be inherited in an autosomal dominant manner.
+It is caused by mutations in the PIK3R1 gene.
+Inheritance is autosomal dominant.
 Treatment focuses on the specific symptoms present in each individual.SHORT syndrome is a condition characterized by multiple abnormalities that affect several parts of the body.
 The term SHORT is an acronym with each letter representing a common feature in affected individuals: (S)

 - Orphanet is a European reference portal for information on rare diseases and orphan drugs.
 Access to this database is free of charge.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss SHORT syndrome.
 Click on the link to view a sample search on this topic.